Wirex Card Review (2023)

-- Buy and sell supported cryptocurrencies with GBP, EUR, and other fiat currencies at very competitive rates (about 1% above the real exchange rate).
+- Buy and sell supported cryptocurrencies with GBP, EUR, USD and other fiat currencies.

-- Earn 0.5% cashback (in bitcoin!) when you spend (in-store) with your Wirex card.
+- Earn up to 8% cashback (in Wirex Token) when you use your Wirex card in-store or online.

 There’s partial support (i.e., without card features) in dozens of other countries.
-You can check what features are available in your country here.
+You can check what features are available in your country – or one that you’re visiting – here.

 - Bitcoin (BTC)

 - Litecoin (LTC)